DanEscher98/ResearchNotes/docs/Humanities/OnFamineAffluenceMorality.md

-# Notes on "Famine Affluence and Morality"
+# Famine Affluence and Morality

 ## Vocabulary
 - Supererogatory: when its good but not morally required to be done